Akademi Fantasia season 9

 The ninth season of Akademi Fantasia premiered on 2 April 2011 and concluded on 12 June 2011 on the Astro Ria television channel.
 Aznil Nawawi made a comeback as host along with Fauziah Ahmad Daud and Hattan also made a comeback to judge.

-The professional trainers as well as twelve students of this season were revealed in a press conference which took place in ÆON malls in Malaysia| ÆON AU2, Setiawangsa.
-On 2 April 2011, Amy Search was revealed to be the Principal for this season during Konsert Tirai Akademi Fantasia.
+The professional trainers as well as twelve students of this season were revealed in a press conference which took place in ÆON malls in Malaysia.
+On 2 April 2011, Amy Search of Search was revealed to be the Principal for this season during Konsert Tirai Akademi Fantasia.

-The season was originally planned to be the final season, however the series would subsequently be revived in 2013.
+The season was originally planned to be the final season; however, the series would subsequently be revived in 2013.

 On 12 June 2011, Hazama Ahmad Azmi was crowned the winner of the ninth season of Akademi Fantasia, beating Lenaber Hadir.

 This season attracted the lowest reception of votes in the history of Akademi Fantasia, with 3.74 million votes cast.